-Similar to Ligue Nationale d’Improvisation, these improvised games can be funny, esoteric, but are always competitive.
+Similar to Ligue Nationale d’Improvisation, these improvised games can be funny and esoteric, but are always competitive.
 Theatresports is now played by teams on six continents, and an international improvisational Theatresports school convenes annually in Calgary.
-Theatresports is licensed to the International Theatresports Institute (ITI)
+Theatresports is licensed to the International Theatresports Institute (ITI).

-Foreman, Kathleen and Clem Martini, eds.
+Further Reading: Kathleen Foreman and Clem Martini, eds.
 Something like a drug: an unauthorized oral history of theatresports.
 Red Deer, AB: Red Deer College Press, 1995.

 Profile by Clem Martini, University of Calgary